jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 ## Learning Objectives
 By the end of this lesson, you will be able to:
 - Know when to use the multiple pointers approach
-- Explain how the multiple pointers approach can be used to solve an algo
+- Explain how the multiple pointers approach and how can be used to solve an algo
-- Write a solution using nested either nested loops or a single loop
+- Write a solution using either nested loops or a single loop
 - Use multiple pointers to solve **sumZero** and **insertionSort**